 Doesn’t the fire kill all the animals?

-No. Very rarely we will find a mouse, vole or rabbit that has been killed by a burn.
-They’re generally smart enough to run away or hide deep underground, and the flames are generally small enough that they have no problems getting out before getting hurt.
-All our native animals have a way of adapting to changing weather, and they have adaptations to the presence of fire as well.
+No. They’re generally smart enough to run away or hide deep underground.
+All our native animals have a way of adapting to changing weather, and they have a way of adapting to the presence of fire as well.

 How long does it take for the plants and flowers to grow back after a burn?